guymorlan/LingGPT/README.md

-# LingGPT: A Language Learning Practice Buddy
+# LingGPT: Practice Languages with ChatGPT

 This repository contains the code for LingGPT, a language learning assistant built using OpenAI's GPT-3 and GPT-4 models.
 The application is developed with Flask and Flask-SocketIO.

 ![Demo](Demo.png)